My Teeth Are Crooked, How to Straighten Teeth - Here are Some Ways!

 Invisible aligners are designed to gradually shift your teeth into proper alignment.
 Like retainers, you can wear them around the clock.
 In fact, most dentists recommend that you only take them out for meals.
 The goal is to wear the aligner for 22 out of the 24 hours of every day.

 Over time, you will move from one aligner to the next in the sequence.
-Your dentist will know when the time comes to make a change, based on the current position of the teeth.
+Your family dentist will know when the time comes to make a change, based on the current position of the teeth.
 Once you complete the series, your smile will be composed of perfectly straight teeth.

 Make the most of modern dental technology and have those crooked teeth straightened.
 No matter what your situation, there is a solution that will accomplish the task and leave you with a brilliant smile.